StemhubSmarthome/codesmine-docs-en/docs/smartHomeIoT/case01.md

 Q1.
 Besides implementing the smart light bulb into the toilet, where other places can the light bulb also be implemented?
 Discuss the place and briefly explain the point on energy reservation.<BR><P>
 Q2.
 Suggest addition of any component that allows the light bulb to be even smarter.
 <BR><P>
+Q3.
+Can you add the timer in the program to make it only turn off after 10min of no activity? <BR><P>